Content from Operating System Python

 BASH

-The contents of the directory is shown below.
-Notice that uv automatically sets up the directory as a Git repository and includes an ignore file to prevent unnecessary files from being committed to version control.
+The contents of the directory are shown below.
+Notice that uv automatically sets up the directory as a Git repository (.git/) and includes an ignore file (.gitignore) to prevent unnecessary files from being committed to version control.
+The .python-version file contains the project’s default Python version.

 BASH